curityio/spa-using-token-handler/doc/Cypress.md

 # Automated UI Tests

-The SPA project includes some Cypress resources to show how to run automated tests for the login related logic:
+The SPA project includes some Cypress resources to show how to run automated tests for login related logic:

 ```bash
 cd spa